Prevent and Help Heal Stage 1 and Stage 2 Pressure Injuries

 Advantages of Miracle Dressing Wound Care System

-The new Miracle Dressing Wound Care System combines patented and patent-pending technology to produce a 21-day stay-in-place, breathable dressing that is designed to prevent and quickly heal Stage 1 & Stage 2 pressure injuries.
+The new Miracle Dressing Wound Care System combines patented and patent-pending technology to produce a 21-day stay-in-place, breathable dressing that is designed to prevent and help quickly heal Stage 1 & Stage 2 pressure injuries.

 Dr. Eric Lewis’ experience using the Miracle Dressing Wound Care System on over 750 patients with traumatic or surgical wounds demonstrated an approximately 50% improvement in the speed and quality of healing.
 In long term nursing facilities around Tampa, Florida, Dr. John Armstrong has witnessed these same healing benefits for Stage 1 and 2 pressure injuries, while the quality of healing minimized the potential for the development of future pressure injuries.

 MBET Health is reinventing the way healthcare providers should approach pressure injuries.

 “The best way to treat a wound is to prevent it in the first place.”

 It is important to note that Miracle Dressing Wound Care System also saves nursing time and stress from constantly changing dressings, improves FTE, and decreases dressing and disposal costs.
 Eliminating the frequent changing of dressings also minimizes pain and anxiety of both the patient, the patient's family and the caregiver.

 Miracle Dressing has specially-designed perforations which use accentuated capillary forces to pull blood and exudate away from the wound and draw topical medicinals towards the wound.
 In cases when the exudate is excessive, an absorbent pad can be placed over the Miracle Dressing without changing the dressing.
 Thus, even with wounds that have the heaviest exudates, the only necessary wound care is rinsing tap water over the Miracle Dressing and changing the overlying absorbent pad without disturbing the wound or irritating the surrounding skin.
 After the wound is blotted dry, a humectant such as the enclosed Miracle of the Sea® Aloe Vera Gel with Natural Marine Extract™ can be quickly and easily applied through the permeable Miracle Dressing.
 The ingredients of our patented Natural Marine Extract have been shown to improve the speed and quality of healing and improve the resilience of the healed skin.